 Reading this Cold Steel Trail Boss review will tell you that there’s an axe which may just fit your needs and budget.

-This survival hatchet is a good attempt from the Cold Steel Company at producing a good quality axe at an affordable price.
+This survival hatchet is a good attempt from the Cold Steel Company at producing a best quality axe at an affordable price.
 The Trail Boss is marketed under the company’s American Tomahawk line.

 It’s cheap when compared to other survival axes from the more famous and reputable brands like Gransfors Bruks and Wetterlings.
 Its quality isn’t that bad, and it's from China, as imprinted on its head.
 There is no compromise in quality as the axe is built keeping Cold Steel specifications and standards in mind.

-Features that make Cold Steel Trail Boss Perfect
+Cold Steel Trail Boss Review - Highlighted Features

 The Cold Steel tomahawk is built strong with a metal cylinder attaching its head to the handle.
 The axe head weighs about 2 ½ pounds and measures 6 ½” long with a 4 ½” long cutting edge, which means it takes a considerably big bite with each swing.